José Sarney: Presidency

 His succession raised some question because as Neves could not attend the inauguration ceremony on 15 March, several politicians contended at the time that Sarney should not have been inaugurated as vice-president and allowed to become acting president.
 They believed that Sarney had been elected vice-president only by virtue of the election of his running mate as president.
 Each member of the Electoral College cast one vote, for president, and the choice of president carried with it the automatic selection of the ticket's running mate as vice-president, Sarney could take office only as vice-president together with Neves.
 Some critics argued that in the event of the head of the presidential ticket not being able to assume office, the presidential powers and duties should pass to the speaker of the Chamber of Deputies, Ulysses Guimarães.

 There was some partisanship in this line of thought since both Neves and Guimarães were members of the same party, and Sarney was not.
 He had been a supporter of the military, and only recently had joined the coalition to defeat the military's candidate in the electoral college.
 The challenge to Sarney's inauguration was short-lived, however, because in the early hours of inauguration day, Guimarães himself stated that he believed that Sarney had the right to be inaugurated even without Neves, as the role of the vice-president was precisely that of replacing the president when needed.

 Sarney and the president of Argentina, Raúl Alfonsín, started the process of creating a common market between the two nations in 1985.
 As first steps, they agreed to subsidize regional trade with a special currency for the purpose (the Gaucho).
 The agreement led to the formation of the Mercosur in 1991.
 He also oversaw constitutional amendments that purged the remaining vestiges of authoritarianism from the 1967/1969 Constitution.

 Sarney faced many problems: enormous foreign debt, rampant inflation and corruption as well as the transition to democracy.
 During his presidency, the country had a 934% inflation rate and was overshadowed with union strikes and corruption scandals.
 Sarney launched an economic plan to stabilize the economy, called "Plano Cruzado", successful at first.
 The inflation worsened however under Sarney's Plano Cruzado.
 A new, fully democratic constitution was promulgated in 1988, and in the following year, the first direct elections since 1960 were held.
 Sarney was barred from running for president in his own right in that election.
+In Brazil, whenever the vice president ascends as president, it counts as a full term.
+At the time, Brazilian presidents were barred from immediate re-election.